 Flying the Marine Corps Flag Outdoors

-The American Flag should always be flown first.
-State flags are flown second in order, and Military flags third.
-If you are flying the Marine Corps Outdoor Flag on the same pole as your American Flag, it should be of equal or smaller size and always flown below the American Flag.
+When the flags are being flown on multiple Outdoor Flagpoles, the American Flag should always be flown first in line.
+If you are flying the Marine Corps Flag on the same pole as your American Flag, it should be of equal size or smaller and flown below the American Flag.

 Military Desk Flags and sets are another way to show your support for U.S. Armed Forces.
 Desk flags are small and versatile; they can be displayed on a podium, a desk, or even a window sill.
-These small flags can also be waved during a parade or celebration for the U.S. Coast Guard Birthday.
+These small flags can also be waved during a parade or celebration for the U.S. Marine Corps Reserves Birthday.

 Celebrate U.S. Marine Corps Reserves!